uscmakers/TutorialPractice/README.md

 # TutorialPractice

 ## Need help at any time?
 If you need ANY help, feel free to make a github issue!
 On the top tab on the github page, you will see a tab called "issues".
 Please write your issue there and a member of our team will answer your questions asap!
+OR you can also post in the #tutorialhelp channel on slack!

 ## Crash Course of How to Navigate the Command Line
-If you have windows, you want to use the "command prompt" application.
+If you have windows, you want to use the "powershell" application.
 If you use a Mac, you want to use the "terminal".

 - cd ..: go back to the previous directory
 - cd folder1: move inside folder1